TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 This specifcation was derived when designing the attachment of the line sensor and the data sheet recommended a minimum height of 0.125 inches and a maximum height of 0.375 inches.
 Following experimentation with the sensor and a higher importance constraint, this specification was deemed unnecessary.
 The data from the sensor was deemed accurate at greater heights.
 Also, the height of the sensor had to be increase to be able to clear inclines and declines of 22.5 degrees.
 Therefore, this constraint was not achieved.

 ### Specification 14 - Frame Weight Requirements
 This specifcation orginated from previous competitions having a weight limit.
 The typcial limit is 25 lbs, but this was reduced to have a faster speed to 20lbs.
 Therefore, the frame was specified to be able to hold atleast a 20 lb load.
 To measure this, a 20 lb weight will be placed on the robot for 5 mins and afterwards the robot frame was inspected for any deformations.
+We did not have an exactly 20 lb weight; therefore, we used a 10.5kg (23.1 lbs) power supply.
+The weight was found in the data sheet provided [here](https://beyondmeasure.rigoltech.com/acton/attachment/1579/f-01c1/1/-/-/-/-/DP800%20Datasheet.pdf) for the power supply.
+This process can be seen in the photos below.
+It is important to note that althought no deformation was seen in the frame, there was some seen in the manufacturer provided atttachment.
+This can also be seen in the photos together.
+Therefore, in the future is it recommended to either design a stringer one or reduce the amount of weight.
+Additionally, the weight used was greater than 20 lbs, but the robot as a whole weights 2 kg (4.4 lbs).
+Therefore, some of that is also on the frame.
+In conclusion, there is more than 20 lbs seen on the frame so the constraint is met.
+However, other things will cause problems first, such as the manufacturer motor attachments.

 | Trial | Any Deformation of Frame? |
 |-|-|